How Much Will It Cost?

 Getting a project built almost always involves a process of the owner choosing how they will balance all three areas.
 Giving up a some quality and a bit of program and increasing the budget is the way most of our clients go.
 There are limits to how much each of the three main components can affect the mix.
 “Program” can only be reduced so much–chances are you’ll still need to retain most of the normal components of a house–someplace to relax, cook, eat, bathe and sleep that is.
 Leaving out the Lifestyles of the Rich and Famous end of the spectrum, on a new house or whole house renovation “Quality” can make about a ten per cent difference either way, from minus 10% for the least expensive approach possible with no fancy green features to plus 10% for very high quality and most or all the fancy green features you could ask for.
 (By “fancy green features” I mean things like a solar hot water system, or photovoltaic panels.)
 On smaller projects like a kitchen renovation “Quality” is a larger variable–20% either way.
 “Budget” of course is limited only at the bottom end–there is a bar, at this point in our economy and culture, that must be stepped over to build even the least expensive custom house.

 There is no magic budget bullet available to some architects and builders but not to others.
-If someone says they can build you a house for less than I’m talking about here, do some serious research, and find out what you’re giving up in the “program” or “quality” department.
+If someone says they can design you a house and get it built for less than I’m talking about here, do some serious research, and find out what you’re giving up in the “program” or “quality” department.
 There are ways we can design a house to reduce the cost to build it, and we employ as many of them as our clients are willing to consider on their particular project.
 We believe there is a direct connection between construction cost and ecological consequence, so keeping costs down is part of our green approach.
-But, like everything else, when building or renovating a house, at some level you get what you pay for.
+But, like everything else, when building or renovating a house you get what you pay for.
 I recommend concentrating your investment in the parts of the house that are difficult or impossible to change once the house is built: insulation, windows, ventilation and air-tightness.
 In other words, build a Passive House!
-I can show you how your investment in a Passive House will pay off.